whereof-thereof/NotReally/i-speaks.md

 ## Qualifications

-### Philosophy and Literature (MA)
+### DSDM agile project management (practitioner)

-I studied language, phenomenology, the classics, aesthetics, et cetera; and wrote a dissertation on irony and liberalism.
+I’ve been told by a great many agile trainers that agile is the best.
+Way better than PRINCE2.
+I tend to agree.

-### Digital Media (MA)
+### Digital media (MA)

 This was good, I was awarded a distinction.
 My dissertation was on gamergate, which was current at the time, and looked at the history of trolling and reactionary activism through the lens of Foucauldian discipline.
 There was other great stuff too, and Goldsmiths is a grand college.

-### Health and Social Care (NVQ3)
+### Health and social care (NVQ3)

 I spent a few years as a support worker, providing living assistance to adults with learning disabilities.

-### DSDM agile project management (practitioner)
+### Philosophy and literature (MA)

-I’ve been told by a great many agile trainers that agile is the best.
-Way better than PRINCE2.
-I tend to agree.
+I studied language, phenomenology, the classics, aesthetics, et cetera; and wrote a dissertation on irony and liberalism.